Image Credit: Wim Hoek/Shutterstock.com

 The Convention on the Regulation of Antarctic Mineral Resources Activities (CRAMRA) Treaty was signed in 1988 by the ATS member nations to regulate and define a responsible approach to future mineral exploration activities in the continent.

-However, within three years CRAMRA failed.
-The Madrid Antarctica Treaty Conference, which laid down a 50 year moratorium on mineral exploration and mining, was agreed upon in 1991.
-This decision will be reviewed again in 2041.
-Not all countries are happy with the outcome.
-UK, Japan and USA are currently arguing against a permanent ban on mining.
+The UK, Japan, and the USA are currently arguing against a permanent ban on mining.
 With mineral and fuel resources depleting in other parts of the world, China and Russia have expressed their interest in exploring the region for minerals and fuel.

-Other issues that hamper efforts toward mineral extraction in the Antarctica are as follows:
+Other issues that hamper efforts toward mineral extraction in Antarctica are as follows:

 - Need for suitable mining technology

-- Wealth of minerals easily available in other parts of the world
+- A wealth of minerals easily available in other parts of the world

 - Resistance from environmentalists such as Greenpeace and World Wide Fund for Nature